Musical Director, Hopewell Valley Community Jazz Ensemble

 Recording artist Jack Furlong is known as a performer, composer, arranger, woodwind doubler, and educator.
 A baritone saxophonist by trade, Jack diversifies his sound to other saxophones and woodwinds to achieve the proper tone color, mood, and musical message he hears and wishes to portray.
-Jack delights audiences with his wit and mastery at gigs, a talent that exudes from his albums, including the critically acclaimed “And That Happened” as well as his newest release, “Charity,” an album where all proceeds are donated to three different charities.
+Jack delights audiences with his wit and mastery at gigs, a talent that exudes from his albums, including the critically acclaimed “And That Happened,” his philanthropic release “Charity,” and his latest release "Opportunity."

 Furlong earned his B.A. in Music from Lafayette College and his M.M. in Composing and Arranging from William Paterson University.